qccoders/intro-to-aws/s3/README.md

-# Intro to AWS
-Specifically S3, API Gateway and Lambda.

-## Supplemental Reading

-Consider reading [AWS in Plain English](https://www.expeditedssl.com/aws-in-plain-english) to better understand what the various AWS products do.

 # AWS S3

 What is S3?
 Cloud data storage.
 Amazon calls S3 containers "buckets"; these are just named groups of files, like folders but with extra options.